The Omlet Blog Category Archives: Guinea Pigs

 We’ve designed comfortable cavy homes that keep your guinea pigs safe while making caring for them easier than ever for you.
 Our Eglu Go guinea pig hutch, Zippi Guinea Pig Tunnel System, and Zippi Guinea Pig Runs and Playpens are instant housing and enrichment solutions for cavy keepers of all ages and experience levels.
 With Omlet, you’ll be able to start keeping guinea pigs with success from the beginning.

-We didn’t just stop at playpens and runs – we also invented the ultimate tunnelling system for both rabbits and guinea pigs to fulfil their natural desires to burrow.
-Our one-of-a-kind Zippi Tunnel System for Rabbits and Guinea Pigs can act as a standalone track set up for playtime, or connected to any run or hutch.
-Design routes for your rabbit or guinea pigs to go from their hutch to playpen or run and watch them enjoy being in their element.
+Why stop at playpens and runs?
+We also invented the ultimate tunneling system for both rabbits and guinea pigs to fulfill their natural desires to burrow.
+Our one-of-a-kind Zippi Tunnel System for Rabbits and Guinea Pigs can act as a standalone track set up for playtime, or be connected to any run or hutch.
+Design routes for your rabbits or guinea pigs to go from their hutch to their playpen or run and watch them enjoy being in their element.

 Our Zippi tunnels are made of durable materials that are meant to last, and can be customized with our intuitive Zippi Tunnel Builder.
 Create twists, turns, look-out hay feeders, intersections and more when you design your own course.
 And keep your rabbit or guinea pig on their toes by adding onto or reconfiguring the Zippi Tunnel System at any time.

-Omlet’s goal is always to bring people and pets closer.
-Our entire line of Zippi products are designed to foster natural behaviours in rabbits and guinea pigs, while bringing enjoyment and wonder to their owners.
+At Omlet, our goal is always to bring people and pets closer together.
+Our entire line of rabbit and guinea pig products are designed to foster natural behaviours in these small pets, while bringing enjoyment and wonder to their owners.
 Zippi Rabbit and Guinea Pig Platforms, the Zippi Rabbit and Guinea Pig Tunnel System and Zippi Outdoor Rabbit and Guinea Pig Runs are all creative accessories that let you and your pets experience their world like never before.
 You’ll be amazed by how happy and at ease rabbits and guinea pigs are when they’re in an environment that they truly enjoy.

 Guinea pigs are amazing, social pets that have lots to offer the families that share a home with them.
 But do you know how they got their name, how much (or little) they sleep, and how many toes they have?
 These 12 facts you might not know about your guinea pig will increase your love and appreciation for your cavies.